sofiaakhman/Portfolio.-Sofia-Akhmanaeva/critique-by-design.md

 - The chart is still somehow **useful**, though, if you’re ready to dig deeper and find meaning in some of the metrics’ combinations and/or if you’re from the industry and know from experience which connections make sense.
 I assume this chart's intended audience mighty be either someone who's seriously interested in the film industry and that business, or people who work in this sphere.
 However, even if you'er redy to poke around, it will take some serious mental effort to interpret the chart, so the **perceptibility** is not great either.
 - At the same time, the chart is most probably truthful and, in a way, engaging – it’s entertaining to try to find a decent combination of metrics, and some of them can be insightful if you take a closer look.

-## Step three: Sketch a solution
+## Sketch a solution

 Target audience: I was keeping in mind film industry professionals – eaither the producing/managin team of Marvel franchise, or screen-play writers who work for Marvel francise or other similar film and want to study the performance patterns to further deeper analyse the movie properties that might lead to commercial success.

 ### Most of Marvel Movies Break Even.
-Som of Them Make Good Profit
+Some of Them Make Good Profit

 ![Sketch 1](sketch2-2.jpeg)